 When a manufacturer has good reason to believe that its product presents a risk of injury or otherwise threatens the public’s health or well-being, it usually issues a voluntary recall of the product.
 Most commonly, recalls are tied to safety concerns about manufacturing defects.

-The Food & Drug Administration (FDA) can issue a recall order under 21 CFR 810 if a manufacturer fails to voluntarily recall a dangerous product.
-Earplugs are considered medical devices and fall under the FDA domain, despite the fact that they do not need to be FDA approved.
+The Food and Drug Administration (FDA) can issue a recall order under 21 CFR Part 810 if a manufacturer fails to recall a dangerous product voluntarily.
+Earplugs are considered medical devices and fall under the FDA’s domain, even though they do not need to be FDA-approved.

 Why a Company Would Discontinue a Product Instead

-There is little public information or public statements about 3M’s decision to discontinue its CAEv2 line—or the timing for this decision as it related to the legal problems that lay ahead for the manufacturer.
+There is little public information or statements about 3M’s decision to discontinue its CAEv2 line or the timing as it relates to the legal problems ahead for the manufacturer.

-It is known, however, that 3M discontinued the CAEv2 in 2015, approximately one year before the government’s filing legal action against 3M in response to a whistleblower exposing the earplugs’ defects and the manufacturer’s fraudulent activities surrounding the marketing and sales of the devices to the government.
+What we do know is that 3M discontinued the CAEv2 in 2015, approximately one year before the government’s filing legal action against 3M in response to a whistleblower exposing the earplugs’ defects and the manufacturer’s fraudulent activities involving the marketing and sales of the devices to the government.

-CBS News ran coverage of the lawsuit in which the government sued 3M for its CAEv2 products, which military personnel had been using on the battlefield and in training from 2003-2015.
+CBS News ran coverage of the lawsuit in which the government sued 3M for its CAEv2 products, which military personnel had been using on the battlefield and in training from 2003 to 2015.

 3M issued the following statement: